silvrwolfboy/WordPress-iOS/README.md

 After you create an account you can create an application on the [WordPress.com applications manager](https://developer.wordpress.com/apps/).

-When creating your application, select "Native client" for the application type.
-The applications manager currently requires a "redirect URL", but this isn't used for mobile apps.
-Just use "https://localhost".
+When creating your application, you should select "Native client" for the application type.
+The "**Website URL**", "**Redirect URLs**", and "**Javascript Origins**" fields are required but not used for the mobile apps.
+Just use `https://localhost`.

 Your new application will have an associated client ID and a client secret key.
 These are used to authenticate the API calls made by your application.

-Next, create a credential file.
-Start by copying the sample credentials file in your local repo by doing this:

-`cp WordPress/Credentials/wpcom_app_credentials-example .configure-files/wpcom_app_credentials`

-Then edit the `WordPress/Credentials/wpcom_app_credentials-example` file and change the `WPCOM_APP_ID` and `WPCOM_APP_SECRET` fields to the values of your application's client ID and client secret.

-Now you can compile and run the app on a simulator and log in with a WordPress.com account.
-Note that authenticating to WordPress.com via Google is not supported in development builds of the app, only in the official release.
+Next, run the command `rake credentials:setup` you will be prompted for your Client ID and your Client Secret.
+Once added you will be able to log into the WordPress app

 **Remember the only WordPress.com account you will be able to login in with is the one used to create your client ID and client secret.**

 Read more about [OAuth2](https://developer.wordpress.com/docs/oauth2/) and the [WordPress.com REST endpoint](https://developer.wordpress.com/docs/api/).